IsabelaCardoso/IsabelaCardoso/README.md

 <p align="justify">I have a degree in Public Relations at the Universidade Federal de Minas Gerais (UFMG) and I used to work as a event producer.
 Recently I've decided to change my career and since then I'm studying to be a <strong>full-stack web developer</strong>.
-I’m super excited to learn more and more everyday about this new world full of possibilities.</p>
+I’m super excited to learn more and more about this new world full of possibilities.</p>
 <br>

 <h4>Languages and tools:</h4>